laminas-api-tools/documentation/intro/getting-started.md

 }
 ```

-The important pieces are the import of the `ZF\ContentNegotiation\ViewModel` class, and the
+The important pieces are the import of the `Laminas\ApiTools\ContentNegotiation\ViewModel` class, and the
 usage of `ViewModel` object in the `pingAction` method.

 > ### Controllers and View Models